TheOdinProject/curriculum/rails_programming/rails_basics/asset_pipeline.md

 The `require_tree` helper method just grabs everything in the current directory.

 jquery also isn't now included out of the box.
-Rails now uses the rails_ujs instead so if you do end up using the asset pipeline exclusively (which you still can for Rails 6 applications) you're javascript manifest may look a little different.
+Rails now uses the rails_ujs instead so if you do end up using the asset pipeline exclusively (which you still can for Rails 6 applications) your javascript manifest may look a little different.

 Your stylesheet manifest file operates on the same principle -- it's available at `app/assets/stylesheets/application.css`: